Shriyansh8/ai-movie-insight-builder/README.md

  │    └── SentimentBox.js
  └── utils/
       └── validation.js
-3.3 Design Principles
+Architecture & Design Decisions

-Modular component-based architecture
+Used Next.js API routes to maintain a unified full-stack architecture.

-Separation of concerns
+Structured components for separation of concerns.

-Reusable utility functions
+Extracted validation logic into a reusable utility function.

-Clean API abstraction layer
+Implemented deterministic sentiment classification for transparency and explainability.

-Defensive error handling
+Used environment variables to secure API keys.

-Environment-based configuration
+The design prioritizes modularity, readability, and scalability.

-4. Sentiment Analysis Logic
+Sentiment Analysis Logic

-The application computes sentiment through a rating aggregation strategy:
+The sentiment classification is computed as follows:

 Extract IMDb rating.

 Extract Rotten Tomatoes rating (if available).

-Normalize both values to a percentage scale.
+Normalize values to percentage scale.

-Compute a combined audience score.
+Compute an aggregated audience score.

 Apply classification thresholds: